Saint-Pompont

 Balloon flights

-Font-de-Gaume prehistoric cave paintings
+Font-de-Gaume prehistoric cave entrance near Les Eyzies

 Prehistoric caves